Creating a Simple Plugin

 ggplot2::theme_minimal() +

-# Modify the X and Y axis labels
+# We modify the X and Y axis titles

 ggplot2::labs(x = selected_concept$concept_name, y = i18np$t("occurrences"))